wcresko/lab_website/_pages/publications.md

 2004 • Force, A. G., W. A. Cresko and F. Pickett.
 Informational accretion, gene duplication and the mechanisms of genetic module parcellation. in Schlosser, G. and G. P. Wagner (eds.)
 Modularity in Development and Evolution.
 University of Chicago Press, Chicago.
 350-375.

-2004 • Postlethwait, J. H., A. Amores, W. A. Cresko, and Y. Yan.
-Evolutionary and developmental consequences of teleost genome duplication.
+2004 • Postlethwait, J. H., A. Amores, W. A. Cresko, A. Singer, and Y. Yan.
+Subfunction partitioning, the teleost radiation and the annotation of the human genome.
 Trends in Genetics 20 (10): 481-490.

 2004 • Cresko, W. A., A. Amores, C. Wilson, J. Murphy, M. Currey, P. Phillips, M. Bell, C. Kimmel and J. Postlethwait.
 Parallel genetic basis for repeated evolution of armor loss in Alaskan threespine stickleback populations.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 101. 6050-6055.